Deadline: February 26, 2021

 During the selection process, the IB Fellowship Committee will place strong emphasis upon research promise, excellence in research and teaching, record of publications and presentations at scientific meetings, and upon the quality of the research statement.
 A significant indicator of research promise will be the student's independent role in defining and carrying out the research project.

 Each IB Department or Program may submit three candidates.
 Submit ONLY those items requested under enclosures.
-Please download the application form here, and submit applications electronically to email@example.com
+Please download the (docx) application form, and submit applications electronically to email@example.com